scenerystack/community/docs/reference/api/tambo/WrappedAudioBuffer.md

 # WrappedAudioBuffer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/WrappedAudioBuffer.ts](https://github.com/phetsims/tambo/blob/main/js/WrappedAudioBuffer.ts) for the most up-to-date information.

 ## Overview

 WrappedAudioBuffer is an object that contains a Web Audio AudioBuffer and a TinyProperty that indicates whether the